Unveiling India: A Woman’s Journey by Anees Jung

-This is an old book that I picked up during one of my Hyderabad walks primarily because the author belongs to a well-known family from the city.
-The subject was aso intriguing, a woman’s journey.
-The book is based in the travels through the lanes of India in mid 80s after the assassination of the most famous woman of the country Indira Gandhi.
+Unveiling India: A Woman’s Journey is an old book that I picked up during one of my Hyderabad walks.
+Primarily because the author belongs to a well-known family from the city.
+The subject was also intriguing, a woman’s journey.
+The book is based on the travels through the lanes of India in the mid-80s after the assassination of the most famous woman of the country Indira Gandhi.